Cylinders (also known as “gas bottles”) should be handled only by trained personnel.

 - Storage areas should be provided with physical protection from vehicle damage.

-- Check for compliance with local fire and building codes and storm water regulations for property line setback, threshold storage amounts, and berm requirements.
+- Storage should comply with local fire and building codes and storm water regulations for property line setback, threshold storage amounts, and berm requirements.

-- Revise hazardous materials storage documents filed with local response authorities for any significant change in hydrogen or other hazardous materials storage.
+- Revise hazardous materials storage documents and file with local response authorities for any significant change in hydrogen or other hazardous materials storage.

 - Post "NO SMOKING WITHIN 25 FEET" signs in gas cylinder storage areas.